laurencelundblade/draft-ietf-cbor-cde/draft-ietf-cbor-cde.md

 specific structure, this can be expressed by the right-hand side (instead of using the most general CDDL type `any` here).

-(Note that the `.cborseq` control operator does not enable specifying different deterministic encoding requirements for the elements of the sequence.
+(Note that the `.cdeseq` control operator does not enable specifying different deterministic encoding requirements for the elements of the sequence.
 If a use case for such a feature becomes known, it could be added.)